Academic Year 2023-2024

 Objective

-The aim of the Paul Celan Fellowship Program is to overcome deficits and asymmetries in the exchange of ideas and the reception of scholarly literature that result from the division of Europe in the twentieth century.
-Therefore, the program supports translations of canonical texts and contemporary key works in the humanities, social sciences, and cultural studies from Eastern to Western, Western to Eastern, or between two Eastern European languages.
+The aim of the Paul Celan Fellowship Program is to overcome deficits and asymmetries in the exchange of ideas and the reception of scholarly literature that result from the division of Europe in the 20th century.
+Therefore, the program supports translations of canonical texts as well as contemporary key works in the humanities, social sciences, and cultural studies from Eastern to Western, Western to Eastern, or between two Eastern European languages.
 Special emphasis is put on translations of relevant works written by East European authors and/or by female scholars.
 A thematic relation to one of the research fields of the IWM is likewise welcomed.

 Please note that fiction and poetry will not be accepted.